Capital-efficient leverage

 Buy-and-hold investors need three things from a leverage instrument.
 Conventional designs deliver some but not the set.

-The dominant pool of global capital has no way to use leverage.
-Over $100 trillion in equity sits in long-term portfolios — pensions, endowments, sovereign wealth funds, and retail retirement accounts — and much of it, in principle, should be moderately levered.
-Modern portfolio theory has said as much for half a century.
-Yet no existing instrument has made leverage compatible with long-duration allocation.
+The largest pools of global capital have no way to use leverage.
+Over $100 trillion in equity sits in long-term portfolios — pensions, endowments, sovereign wealth funds, retail retirement accounts — for which existing instruments are structurally unsuited.

 Today, the median financing drag in single-stock leveraged ETFs is 18.84% [1] — embedded in undisclosed swap structures.
 At that cost, buy-and-hold is impossible; the position decays faster than any realistic drift can recover.
 Volatility segmentation can compress this by an order of magnitude.